What’s a Good Average Cycling Distance for Beginners?

 Hydration is Key

-Start hydrating well before your ride and carry a water bottle or hydration pack with you.
+Start hydrating well before your ride and carry at least one water bottle with you!

 Water is essential, but for rides over an hour, consider drinks with electrolytes to replenish what you lose in sweat.